 - Write it down.
 Putting your goals in writing can remind you what you’re working toward when things get tough.

 - Find opportunities to save.
 Did your grandmother give you a big check for your birthday?
 Was your year-end bonus more than you expected?
-That’s great – now use those opportunities to build your savings.
+That’s great – now use those windfalls to help build your savings.

 You can find plenty of resources to get you on the right financial track.
-Visit an installation Financial Readiness Manager on your installation, or talk to one of Military OneSource’s free financial counselors to start managing your money more effectively today.
+Visit a personal financial manager or counselor at your installation Military and Family Support Center.
+For more information, visit the Office of Financial Readiness website.
+You can also talk for free to one of Military OneSource’s financial counselors to start managing your money more effectively today.
+The DOD’s personal finance app, Sen$e, can also offer you pointers on understanding and achieving financial success.
+Download Sen$e for IOS or Android.